larytet/YALAS/README.md

 This is done for any process/kernel thread in the container and for any container on a VM.

 The engine allows to freeze a process if a certain condition met in order to help investigating.

+* Is YALAS aware of light threads, Go routines?

+This is something that possilble, but not implemented yet.